CHernandezNY/ocp4-aws-upi-cf/README.md

   ---
   **TIP**
   You can download the README.md and do a 'find and replace' to update the commands:
-  * Replace cherandez with your name
+  * Replace cherandez with your name or environment name (ex.: dev, prod)
   * Replace c.hernandez@example.com with your email
   ---